deutschebank/fluxnova-docs-manual/content/reference/forms/embedded-forms/controls/date-inputs.md

 The Form SDK itself does not provide any custom components or widgets.
 As such it also does not provide a date picker.
 However, you can integrate third party libraries providing such widgets or write one yourself (see [Custom JavaScript]({{< ref "/reference/forms/embedded-forms/javascript/_index.md" >}})).

 {{< note >}}
-Inside Camunda Tasklist, datepicker support is provided through Angular UI.
+Inside Flowave Tasklist, datepicker support is provided through Angular UI.
 {{< /note >}}

 You can use the [Angular UI datepicker](http://angular-ui.github.io/bootstrap/)